One of the most significant limitations of hand vacuums is the reach.

 Attachments and accessories

-It comes with four attachments – crevice, 2-in-1 nozzle/brush, pet hair brush and stick vacuum flood head tools
+It comes with four attachments – crevice, 2-in-1 nozzle/brush, pet hair tool, and the floor nozzle.

-Black and Decker did not specify official charge times but based on consumer reviews, it will take between 4 to 6 hours to fully charge.
+Black and Decker did not specify official charge times, but based on consumer reviews, it will take between 4 to 6 hours to charge fully.

 In a review done by The Sweet Home, they reported a 4 hour charge time.